 2019 - 2022.

-The tallest volcanic mount in the region is the "Hohenhewen".
-The area surrounding this hill has already been inhabited in Bronze Age, during which agriculture began to flourish.
+The area surrounding the tallest volcanic Hegau mount has already been inhabited in Bronze Age, during which agriculture began to flourish.
 Today, the Hohenhewen overlooks heavy extractivist practices in wood, soil and bedrock.
 The land is mostly privatized, used for agriculture, forestry and a proliferating gravel pit.
 When walking through this landscape, fences and barriers dominate the experience.